-Promissory Notes
+2022 Promissory Notes

-During the second quarter of 2022, the Company entered into promissory notes with various individuals (the "Promissory Notes"), including current investors, members of management and other unrelated parties in exchange for cash in an amount equal to \$7.0 million (the "Promissory Notes").
-The Promissory Notes were due to mature on the earlier of (a) one year from issuance or (b) the closing of the Business Combination (Note 1) and bore per annum interest at the rate of 7.75% plus the greater of 3.50% or the prime rate as published by the Wall Street Journal.
+During the second quarter of 2022, the Company entered into promissory notes with various individuals, including current investors, members of management and other unrelated parties in exchange for cash in an amount equal to \$7.0 million (the "2022 Promissory Notes").
+The 2022 Promissory Notes were due to mature on the earlier of (a) one year from issuance or (b) the closing of the Business Combination (Note 1) and bore per annum interest at the rate of 7.75% plus the greater of 3.50% or the prime rate as published by the Wall Street Journal.
 The Company was required to make nine interest-only payments, followed by three principal and interest payments.
-In exercise price of \$0.01 per share (Note 8).
-Upon payment in full of the Promissory Notes, the Company was required to make an additional final payment ("Final Payment") of \$3.5 million.
+In connection with the 2022 Promissory Notes, the Company issued warrants ("2022 Promissory Note Warrants") to purchase up to 31,024 shares of Common Stock at an exercise price of \$0.01 per share (Note 8).
+Upon payment in full of the 2022 Promissory Notes, the Company was required to make an additional final payment of \$3.5 million.

-The Company elected to account for the Promissory Notes under the fair value option of accounting upon issuance of each of the Promissory Notes.
-At issuance the Company recognized the fair value of the Promissory Notes of \$6.3 million with the remaining \$0.7 million of proceeds received allocated to the Promissory Note Warrants.
+The Company elected to account for the 2022 Promissory Notes under the fair value option of accounting upon issuance of each of the 2022 Promissory Notes.
+At issuance the Company recognized the fair value of the 2022 Promissory Notes of \$6.3 million with the remaining \$0.7 million of proceeds received allocated to the 2022 Promissory Note Warrants.

-The Promissory Notes were repaid at the closing of the Business Combination.
+The 2022 Promissory Notes were repaid at the closing of the Business Combination.